mossti/Portfolio/_projects/0009_hybrid_soft_jumper.md

 <!-- <img class="animated-gif" src='../images/design1_actuation.gif' width=720> -->

 #### Design 2:
 This design is meant to roll and bounce with directional control afforded only by the manipulation of the 'foot' (which serves as an intermediate impact surface---a rigid component in the soft actuation system).
+Both designs have free-floating 'feet' (rotational links) which help to right the design during tumbling/landing.
 <div class="gallery" columns=1>
         <!-- <img src='../images/BME_462_rigid_foot_v2_step0.png' width=50>
         <img src='../images/BME_462_rigid_foot_v2_step1.png' width=50>